davidctobing/Go-CI/README.md

 Here I will give an example of how the pipeline can run and give an example of the output.

 - Make commit and push to master
-Here I'll create a changes on README.md and push to my Github repository.
+Here I'll create a changes on README.md and push to my Github repository
 <img src="Capture/trigger.png">

 - Check The pipeline